Digital assistants are taking over US, British, Canadian and Australian homes.

 Best for: Keeping up with the Joneses

-The smallest of the Echo range and the cheapest, the Dot won’t deliver great audio, but it’s the ideal buy for those with an Echo who want to start adding multi-room functionality.
+The smallest of the Echo range and the cheapest, the Dot is the ideal buy for those with an Echo who want to start adding multi-room functionality.
+The 5th generation has improved greatly on the sound compared to previous generations.

 It’s also great for anyone who wants to dip their toe in the Echo water without breaking the bank, or music buffs who already have great speakers but want to try out Alexa.